Ramit110/Boredom-Nothing-More/README.md

 This Is Not A Single Project But Rather A Collection Of Code As I Learn Or Mess Around With Concepts.
 In Terms Of Update Frequency I Try To Update Every Week Or Two.
 Currently I Have Projects With C# And Python.

+FILES STARTING WITH '???'
+COMMENTED ARE STILL IN PROGRESS

 C# projects:
 * Nexus - A Button Based Menu System For Windows Forms Applications Using .NET Framework 4.5.2(Untested With Other Versions)
   * Wil Contain/Contains All My C# Projects With Some Sort Of Organised Menu System